Right-of-Use Assets and Lease Liabilities – Defined Under ASC 842

 Building your journal entries

-For smaller lease portfolio, our lease amortization spreadsheet – excel template is a great place to get started.
+For smaller lease portfolios, our lease amortization spreadsheet – excel template is a great place to get started.
 This free download will help you manage your lease liabilities and ROU asset calculations.

 For larger lease portfolios, we recommend using software for your ASC 842 lease accounting compliance journey.
 Occupier’s lease accounting software helps corporate real estate teams address just this challenge and streamline the gathering of data around leases and their matching assets.
 Take a look now at how we can help you, or schedule a demo to see our software in practice.